Mallander/playlist-enhancer/README.md

 # FoundryVTT Module

 Playlist Enhancer allows you to create playlists from the current playing tracks.
-Curate your sounds/atmosphere and click the "Quick Combine" button to create a playlist containing those sounds and their properties.
+Curate your sounds and atmosphere and click the "Curate" button to create a playlist containing those sounds and their properties.
+Also adds support for drag & dropping copies of songs between playlists to make sound management a breeze.

-All track settings (Volume, fade etc.) are accurately saved within the new playlist.
+All track settings (Volume, fade etc.) are accurately saved within the new playlist when curating playlists or moving songs.

 ## Changelog